Transfer of Emiliano Sala from FC Nantes to Cardiff City F.C.: FIFA judgment and Cardiff fight back

-The parties returned to court on 25 September, and on 30 September, FIFA ruled in favour of Nantes and demanded that Cardiff must pay the first instalment, with both clubs given 10 days to lodge an appeal.
+The parties returned to court on 25 September, and on 30 September FIFA ruled in favour of Nantes and demanded that Cardiff must pay the first instalment, with both clubs given 10 days to lodge an appeal.
 The granting of the International Transfer Certificate by FAW was the key reason FIFA had ruled in Nantes favour.
 Cardiff quickly announced their intent to appeal to Court of Arbitration for Sport (CAS), stating that there was "clear evidence that the transfer agreement was never completed".
 Speaking to British sports radio station Talksport, Dalman explained the decision behind the intent to appeal, saying that there needed to be a verdict "which considers all of the relevant contractual information and provides clarity on the full legal situation between our two clubs", adding that "there is a lot more evidence and a lot more facts that need to be brought out to make an informed decision".

 FIFA's involvement was concluded on 4 November, when they ordered Cardiff to pay Nantes the first instalment within 45 days or face a transfer ban of three consecutive windows.
 Cardiff appealed the decision to CAS, saying that FIFA had reached their decision based only on a "narrow aspect of the overall dispute".
 CAS confirmed the appeals process had begun a month later, announcing it would take place in spring 2020, but was delayed first in May 2020 and again in August, with no fixed hearing date set.

 On 28 January 2020, it was revealed that Cardiff, through French law firm Dupond-Moretti Vey, had sent files to French prosecutors as part of a lawsuit against Nantes, and an unnamed individual believed to be chairman Waldemar Kita, saying that "sufficient evidence of wrongdoing" had been found, reiterating their commitment to establishing the full facts of the situation before paying any part of the transfer fee.
 In the lawsuit, lawyer Antoine Vey alleged "the existence of hidden commissions and sub-commissions".
 Nantes released a statement in response to the allegations, accusing Cardiff of exploiting Sala's death.

-In July, the McKay's were accused of having an illegal double mandate in the transfer; firstly from Nantes to sell Sala, and secondly from West Ham United to purchase the player.
+In July, the McKays were accused of having an illegal double mandate in the transfer; firstly from Nantes to sell Sala, and secondly from West Ham United to purchase the player.
 In February 2021, Vey filed a secondary case on behalf of Cardiff against Nantes, regarding an alleged backdated cheque; a cheque dated the same day of Sala and Ibbotson's disappearance was sent to Sala's mother Mercedes Taffarel, with Cardiff believing this amounted to "falsification of a cheque" and "attempted fraud", as it was inconceivable the cheque would have been sent to his mother before his disappearance and ultimate death had even occurred.
 In August 2021, agent Baba Dramé disclosed to L'Equipe that he had been questioned by police for one hour regarding his role in the transfer, but ultimately faced no charges for "illegal acts as a sporting agent" and "illegal use of aerial transport".